PasqualeMainolfi/CoursesHub/COURSES/COME06/AudioAndMusicInformationProcessingForTheInternetAndMobilCommunication/Master/MasterCourseProgram_second_year.md

 >**Module 5:**
 - Designing and set up complex real time interaction scripts via UDP in Csound or Max/Msp
+- Designing and set up complex script in Python using PyAudio and Socket

 >**Module 6 (optional):**
 - Utilizing frameworks or libraries (e.g., Qt, Tkinter) for user interface creation